mm5-cyber/TryHackMe-Labs/soc1-coresocsolutions-introduction-to-EDR.md

 It is important to remember that an EDR is a host-only security solution.
 Therefore it doesn't detect any network level threats.

+<b>Task 3: Beyond the Antivirus</b>

+I then learnt about how an EDR is different from a typical antivirus.
+Before this lab I thought they were pretty similar.
+They both share in common the same motive of protecting the endpoint on which they are installed on.

+Traditional antivirus's follow basic detection rules to block and remove known malware.
+However EDR's constantly monitoring, they are like a surveillance system that looks out for unusual activity and reports them (Palo Alto Networks, 2026).

+## Sources

+Palo Alto Networks, n.d., What is EDR vs Antivirus, Palo Alto Networks websites, viewed 24th July 2026, Accessed:  <https://www.paloaltonetworks.com/cyberpedia/what-is-edr-vs-antivirus>